Effect of sunlight exposure on mortality

 What is the problem?

-We aim to gather all the available studies that have measured both sunlight exposure and mortality (death) rates.
-We are interested in the overall number of deaths (by any cause), as well as deaths specifically caused by cardiovascular disease or cancer.
-By combining the findings of these studies, we hope to find out whether long-term sunlight exposure increases or decreases our risk of dying.
+We gathered all the available studies that have measured both sunlight exposure and mortality (death) rates.
+We were interested in the overall number of deaths (by any cause), as well as deaths specifically caused by cardiovascular disease or cancer.

 Contact: bristol-esg@bristol.ac.uk